 Workplace wellness is now a pillar of organizational success and company culture.

 Cultivating a wellness-based environment in your workplace will benefit both you and your employees.
-Instead of simply witnessing unhealthy workplace habits and doing nothing, employers can take action and improve their work environments to promote better living.
+Instead of merely witnessing unhealthy workplace habits and doing nothing, employers can take action and improve their work environments to promote better living.

-A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental in regards to breadth of change.
+A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental in regards to the breadth of change.
 Even if you simply instill a few changes — even just one! — to increase the promotion of health and wellbeing, this is an excellent place to start.

-After all, as Lao Tzu, the ancient Chinese philosopher and writer, famously said:
+After all, as the ancient Chinese philosopher and writer, famously said: